-The basic concept behind granular synthesis is often traced back to the ideas presented by Dennis Gabor, who made the assertion that "it is our most elementary experience that sound has a time pattern as well as a frequency pattern (Gabor 1947, p.
-591)."
+The basic concept behind granular synthesis can be traced back to Dennis Gabor, who made the assertion that "it is our most elementary experience that sound has a time pattern as well as a frequency pattern (Gabor 1947, 591)."
 Gabor developed a model of sound that linked these to two attributes in fundamental particles that came to be known as "grains."
 These short bursts of sound are only a few milliseconds in length with variable frequency content and combine with other grains to form larger sounds.

-Research into the musical applications of Gabor's granular sound model was limited until computers were first used to generate the hundreds of the short sounds per second that this model necessitates.
-Since the first computer implementation of granular synthesis (Roads 1978), emphasis has shifted away from synthesizing grains based on mathematical models toward the sampling of grains from a pre-recorded sound source.
+Research into the musical applications of Gabor's granular sound model was limited until computers were first used to automate the process of generating the hundreds of the short sounds per second that this model necessitates (Roads 1978).
+Since the first computer implementation of granular synthesis, interest has shifted toward sampling grains from a pre-recorded sound source, also known as granulation (Roads 1985; Truax 1987).
 These short bits of sound are then re-synthesized to create a desired effect that builds upon the original sound source.
-Effects such as time-contraction (Jones and Parks 1988) and time-expansion (Truax 1990) without any variation to the pitch of a source recording are two examples of resulting effects one might obtain from the granular method of sampling and re-synthesis.
-Depending on the control parameter settings, varied sounds can be created using a single source sample, ranging from rhythmic chains of pitched particles to dense clouds of broadband noise.
+Effects such as time-contraction (Jones and Parks 1988) and time-expansion (Truax 1990) without any variation to the pitch of a source recording are two examples of granulation effects.
+Depending on the control parameter settings, a variety of new sounds can be created by granulating a single source sample.